pfackeldey/evermore/docs/building_blocks.md

 Freeze a Parameter

 :   For the minimization of a likelihood it is necessary to differentiate with respect to the _differentiable_ part, i.e., the `.value` attributes, of a PyTree of `evm.Parameters`.
-    Splitting this tree into the differentiable and non-differentiable part is done with `evm.parameter.partition`.
+    Splitting this tree into the differentiable and non-differentiable part is done with `evm.tree.partition`.
 You can freeze a `evm.Parameter` by setting `frozen=True`, this will put the frozen parameter in the non-differentiable part.

 Correlate a Parameter